infinity0/msg-notes/index.rst

 .. [#Nasync] It is probably true that asynchronous sessions *often* expect
     different security and timing/latency properties than synchronous sessions, but the former does not *necessarily* determine the latter.
 (TODO: give examples).
-So we aim for strong security properties *and* the flexibility of asynchronous operation.
-Further, all timing rules are proposed in terms of an abstract basic time unit, which can be chosen by the application.
+Furthermore, these differences are *quantitative* and not *qualitative* differences.
+So, we aim for strong security properties *and* the flexibility of asynchronous operation, and propose all of our timing rules are proposed in terms of an abstract basic time unit, which can be chosen by the application based on what its timing/latency properties are.

 .. [#Nhash] These are implemented using cryptographic hashes, but the mentioned
     properties are the important interfaces to the overall scheme.